ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 Kafka is supporting the event sourcing pattern with [the topic and partition](../kafka/readme.md).

 The event sourcing pattern is well described in [this article on microservices.io](https://microservices.io/patterns/data/event-sourcing.html).
-It is a very important pattern for EDA and microservices to microservices data synchronization needs.
+It is a very important pattern for EDA and for microservices to microservices data synchronization implementations.

 See also this nice [event sourcing article](https://martinfowler.com/eaaDev/EventSourcing.html) from Martin Fowler, where he is also using ship movement example.
-Our implementation differs here and we are using Kafka topic as event store and use the Order business entity.
+[Our implementation]() differs as we are using Kafka topic as event store and use the Order business entity.

 Another use case for event sourcing is related to developers who want to understand what data to fix after a service crashes, for example after having deployed a buggy code.